tm-a-t/telegram-bot-handbook/pages/book/index.md

 Some pictures and videos are taken from the Telegram site.
 Most screenshots are made in Telegram web apps.

-The sources are open on GitHub.
-Corrections and improvements are welcome!
+The sources are open on GitHub — corrections and improvements are welcome!